tatsuyamoriguchi/portfolio/mobileAppQA.md

 When selecting testers (either with a crowdsourced QA company, or on your own), it is advantageous to use testers who are similar to your users.

 ### 3. Execute app testing
+CI Systems and manaual testing in parallel

+### 4. Track and manage defects
+The key here is correctly prioritizing defects.
+Defects can be tracked in a project management software like JIRA.
+* Low: no major impact to business functionality (e.g. a misspelling in the UI)
+* Medium: functionality is not working as expected, but there is a work around
+* High: critical functionality is blocked, but there is a work around
+* Blocker: critical business functionality is blocked and the user has no work around

+### 5. Review!
+One option is to create <a href = "https://testlio.com/blog/8-steps-to-building-an-effective-qa-test-summary-report-for-mobile-applications/"a test summary report.</a>
+* Which devices and OS versions were tested
+* A review of the tests performed, and major defects uncovered
+* How many tests passed and failed
+* If appropriate, you can also make a final recommendation on if the mobile application meets all the acceptance criteria and is ready for release to the public.